 One can support all students but more importantly multilingual learners by creating scaffolds that break down writing tasks into smaller chunks that require to be successful.

 Scaffolding is particularly important for language learners as it enables them to move from dependence to independent learning.

 Students are supported to move on to more difficult assignments as their skills develop.

-Vandana Manwani values how her role nurtures young learners by providing a safe environment that fosters mutual trust and respect which enables them to learn with intent and realise their optimal potential.
+Vandana Manwani works at the American School of Bombay; she values how her role nurtures young learners by providing a safe environment that fosters mutual trust and respect which enables them to learn with intent and realise their optimal potential.

 She believes students become highly motivated when they have voice and choice.
 Constantly engaged, they see that their actions have an impact, and this empowers them.